0xjoma/0xjoma/README.md

 **Jomael Ortiz Perez (@0xjoma)**

 Hi there!
-I'm Jomael, an active military member passionate about cybersecurity, information systems and blockchain.
+I'm Joma, an active military member passionate about cybersecurity, information systems and blockchain.

 ## About Me